 Mercy College students have a personal mission: to get the most out of life by getting the most out of their education.
 Mercy was founded by the Sisters of Mercy in 1950 and is located on the Hudson River in New York.
 On average, Mercy costs are 50 percent less than that of other private colleges in the area.
 The White House named it a “Bright Spot in Hispanic Education” and has been recognized by the U.S. Department of Veterans Affairs as a “Yellow Ribbon School” and has consistently been recognized as one of the top schools for veterans and their families.

 SUNY Empire State College was established in 1971 by the SUNY Board of Trustees and then-chancellor and future United States Commissioner of Education, Ernest L. Boyer.
-It serves mostly working adults pursuing associate, bachelor’s and master’s degrees on site at 35 locations in New York state and abroad, as well as online everywhere.
+It serves mostly working adults pursuing associate, bachelor’s, and master’s degrees on-site at about 20 locations in New York state, with 7 additional international program sites, as well as online everywhere.
 SUNY recognizes the value of work experience and has a clear process for assessing and awarding credit for college-level learning gained through that experience.